CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Sell price:** 10 Coins (Can sell if you have >40)
 - **Used for:**
   - WATER: Balance Quests: Main Quest 4/Potion For A Goddess (need 12), It's Electric! (need 10)
-  - FOREST: MT Quest: Thinking Like Ink 4/5 (15)
+  - FOREST: MT Quest: Thinking Like Ink 4/5 (15, Creature Colors & Highlights 3/3 (8)

 ### Old Staff